Take your time choosing your A-levels

 5: Avoid misinformation

 There is a lot of misinformation about which A-levels particular universities will and won’t accept.
 Check the university websites and make contact with admissions officers if you are unsure – they are usually very helpful.
-Furthermore, your UCAS application will allow you to write a personal statement which gives you the opportunity to present yourself as an individual and demonstrate all the co-curricular activities you have undertaken during your time in the sixth form.
+Furthermore, your UCAS application will allow you to write a personal statement which gives you the opportunity to present yourself as an individual and demonstrate all the co-curricular activities you have undertaken during your time in the Sixth Form.
 Many universities will consider you if you have an interesting yet truthful personal statement regardless of the A-level combinations you select.
-The LVS Advantage programme and Duke of Edinburgh scheme always help LVS Ascot students stand out so make the most of your sixth form opportunities.
+Projects like the Duke of Edinburgh scheme always help LVS Ascot students stand out so make the most of your Sixth Form opportunities.

 6: Remember the reforms

-The reforms to A-levels in all subjects will be complete by September 2017.
-This means most departments will simply offer A-level qualifications and not AS level qualifications.
+The reforms to A-levels in all subjects means most departments simply offer A-level qualifications and not AS level qualifications.
 AS level qualifications do exist and can provide additional UCAS Tariff points so long as you do not study the subject to A-level, however, an AS level is only worth 40% of a full A-level.
 In view of this, a better option to gain extra UCAS Tariff points would be to consider studying an EPQ (extended project qualification) alongside three A-levels.
 An EPQ is worth 50% of an A-level and is recognised as providing university-style study with the opportunity to expand your knowledge in particular interest area.
-In 2016, 100% of EPQs at our Berkshire private sixth form achieved A* – B results.
-Information on the new UCAS Tariff system is available here.
+Information on the UCAS Tariff system is available here.

 7: And finally…